Table of Contents

-Earlier, identifying users across mobile apps and websites was the go-to method for crafting engagingly personalized communication.
-With new iOS changes making it difficult to collect IDFA and Goggle wiping out third-party cookies as a tracking mechanism, it seems like an impossibility.
+Identifying users across mobile apps and websites was the go-to method for crafting engagingly personalized communication.
+With new iOS changes making it difficult to collect IDFA and Goggle wiping out third-party cookies as a tracking mechanism, it seems impossible.

 This will invariably force brands to find new ways to know their customers, making CX leaders think about designing for journeys that revolve around privacy and consent.
 This shift won’t just increase the influence of CX but let the businesses offer deeper personalized experiences without depending on third-party data.